-Two-Phase Commit Protocol in Rust and Go
+Two Phase Commit Protocol in Rust and Go

-• Wallet Service (Go): Handles user balances
+• Wallet Service (Go): Handles user money

 • Order Service (Go): Manages product inventory

-The Coordinator
+The Coordinator Code

 1